GiG/recruitment-cases/core-tech/readme.md

 * You can use frameworks and technologies by your choice, but the language for the microservices should be Javascript (node) or Go (or both).
 * The source code should be hosted online using github (or similar service)

-Note, if you want to shine you can include authentication, use any CI, container based deployment or whatever you think will grab our attention.
-This is your chance to impress us!
+Note, this is your chance to impress us, take this opportunity to show us what you can do!
+You can include authentication, use any CI, container based deployment or whatever you think will grab our attention.